 Grace Period

-The grace period makes using your FSA to pay for single-tooth implants safer from the use-it-or-lose-it provision.
-Many employers offer a grace period or a carryover option allowing employees to use their funds beyond the plan year’s end.
+The grace period protects you from the use-it-or-lose-it provision when using your FSA to pay for single-tooth implants.
+Many employers offer a grace period or a carryover option that allows employees to use their funds beyond the plan year’s end.

-The grace period protects you in case treatment spans more than twelve months, which is possible given the healing time needed between each step (see below).
+The grace period protects you in case treatment spans more than twelve months, which frequently occurs.
+For example, the healing time between extractions, bone grafting, body placement, and abutment insertion could push the timing to fourteen months.

 FSA for Full-Mouth Implants